 6. Headquarters in Belgium

-7. Belgian beer
+7. Belgian Beer

 It is unimaginable in Belgium to serve Belgian beer in the incorrect glass.